Slack App

 ### Can I send notifications to multiple channels?

-Yes, each project supports up to 10 destinations.
+Yes.
+The dashboard shows the destination limit for the organization; the default is 10.
 Each destination can target a different Slack channel with its own configuration.

 ### Why am I not receiving notifications?